 A plant-based diet appears able to both prevent and treat prostate cancer (see also here, here, here).
-Coffee, flax seeds (see also here), orange bell peppers, chamomile tea, and broccoli consumption may reduce the risk of prostate cancer.
+Whole plant foods, coffee, flax seeds (see also here, here, here), orange bell peppers, chamomile tea, apple peel, certain spices, and broccoli consumption may reduce the risk of prostate cancer.
+What else should we eat in a prostate-friendly diet?
 Eating tomatoes appears to protect against prostate cancer, possibly due to the red pigment lycopene.
-However, one should eat fat to maximize lycopene absorption.
+Eating whole food sources of fat such as nuts will help maximize lycopene absorption.

 Men eating the most meat appear to have twenty times the odds of having muscle tremors.
-Eating foods rich in carotenoids and vitamin C may be associated with a reduction of lower urinary tract infections in men.
-And male smokers over the age 65 are at the highest risk for an abdominal aortic aneurysm and should get a sonogram to be safe.
+Eating foods rich in carotenoids and vitamin C (though not cranberries) may be associated with a reduction of lower urinary tract infections in men.
+And male smokers over the age 65 are at the highest risk for an abdominal aortic aneurysm and should get an ultrasound to rule it out.

-To help out on the site, email email@example.com
+To help out on the site, please consider volunteering.